 In Memory of Water: paintings by Matthew Couper.
 A review by Warwick McLeod

-As the Chemistry of the pre-modern age, Alchemy was the study of the structure and transformation of the basic building blocks of matter.
-From Platonic times these were assumed to be the four elements - earth, water, air, and fire - with the quintessence aether making a fifth: all matter was some molecular compound of these elements.
+As the Chemistry of the pre-modern age, Alchemy studied the structure and transformation of the basic building blocks of matter.
+From the pre-socratics these were assumed to be the four elements - earth, water, air, and fire - with the quintessence aether making a fifth: all matter was some molecular compound of these elements.
 Because it was assumed these elemental processes would have to mirror those of the larger ecosystem, stages of coagulation, distillation, putrefaction, fermentation, solution, sublimation, and calcination were depicted in the clothes of the alimentary, circulatory and procreative functions of the human body.
 As tests of advance in molecular understanding, Alchemy set itself specific goals.
 Principle among them were: the formation of gold; the location of the Philosopher's Stone (a unitary primal element, a manifestation in matter of intellectual form, a kind of secular eucharist); and the distillation of the elixir, or water, of life.